Statement of Policy

 Conflicted parties shall not participate in the accreditation review or Commission decision in any way except to provide information regarding the nature of the conflict or to manage administrative tasks associated with the application.
 The individual shall not participate in Commission discussions and will leave the room or terminate the telephone connection.
 The individual shall not make recommendations for or against the matter under consideration and shall not vote.
 The following procedures will be followed to aid in the implementation of this policy.

-3. In limited circumstances, a commissioner may determine that he/she is uncomfortable voting on a particular accreditation decision even though an actual or perceived conflict of interest does not exist and the commissioner has no influence on the applicant.
+2. In limited circumstances, a commissioner may determine that he/she is uncomfortable voting on a particular accreditation decision even though an actual or perceived conflict of interest does not exist and the commissioner has no influence on the applicant.
 In these situations the commissioner may abstain from the vote rather than be recused from deliberation and discussion.
 These circumstances may include business or personal relationships with the land trust that existed more than five years ago, a remote connection to the land trust via an employer or client that does not present a conflict of interest, geographic proximity that does not present the perception of bias or other reasons disclosed at the beginning of the discussion on the applicant.
 The ability to abstain from a vote should never be used as a way to avoid disclosure under the conflict of interest policy and recusal from discussion and voting.
+(Individuals recused from applications presented on the consent agenda will be so noted in the minutes but may remain present for the vote.)

-4. All recusals and abstentions will be made part of the formal record of the vote.
-The applicant, upon request, may be informed of any recusals or abstentions from voting.
+3. All recusals and abstentions will be made part of the formal record of the vote.

 Notwithstanding the above, if a commissioner who would otherwise have a conflict of interest believes that an action of the Commission on a particular application would jeopardize the integrity of the land trust accreditation program, this concern may be disclosed to the chair.
 In response, the chair may direct the accreditation review team to gather additional data relative to the applicant.
 Such data will be reviewed in an objective and fair manner.